Last modified 10th July 2020

 You will still be able to breastfeed your baby if this is your choice, as there is currently no evidence that breast milk can carry the virus.
 Although precautionary measures should be taken to reduce the risks of passing it on in other ways.

 The recommendation once you have returned home is to maintain social distancing rules set out by the Government.
-When you return home, please wait to introduce your baby to your family in person – this is to protect your baby and your household.
+When you return home, please wait to let your family and friends have a cuddle with your baby.

 You should be contacted by your maternity team at day 1, day 5 and day 10 as a minimum.
 They will contact you more if you or your baby need extra support.